mariollesta/mariollesta/README.md

 ## About me

 Hi!
-My name is Mario and I have a degree in Telecommunication Technologies Engineering at the University Carlos III of Madrid since 2022.
+My name is Mario and I have a bachelor's degree in Telecommunication Technologies Engineering at the University Carlos III of Madrid since 2022.

 I am working at OpenCloudFactory where I am gaining experience in Linux environment administration and QA testing automation.